Nearby cycles and semipositivity in positive characteristic: Local freeness

 \begin{Theorem} Let $X$ be a smooth projective variety defined over a field of characteristic zero and let $D$ be a normal crossing divisor on $X$.
 Let $H$ be an ample divisor on $X$ and let $(E, \theta)$ be a slope $H$-semistable logarithmic Higgs sheaf with $\ch _1(E)H^{n-1}=0$ and $\ch _2(E)H^{n-2}=0$.
-Assume that either $E$ is reflexive or the normalized Hilbert polynomial of $E$ is the same as that of $\cO_X$.
-Then $(E, \theta )$ has a filtration whose quotients are locally free slope $H$-stable logarithmic Higgs sheaves with vanishing Chern classes. \end{Theorem}
+Then the following conditions are equivalent: \begin{enumerate} \item $E$ is reflexive, \item $E$ is locally free, \item the normalized Hilbert polynomial of $E$ is the same as that of $\cO_X$, \item $E$ has vanishing rational Chern classes, i.e., $c_m(E)=0$ in $H^{2m} (X, \QQ )$ for all $m\ge 1$, \item $(E, \theta )$ has a filtration whose quotients are locally free slope $H$-stable logarithmic Higgs sheaves with vanishing rational Chern classes. \end{enumerate} \end{Theorem}

-\begin{Remark} \cite[Theorem 5.5]{La4} implies that in the above theorem we can replace a logarithmic Higgs sheaf by a sheaf with an integrable logarithmic connection. \end{Remark}
+\begin{Remark} The same theorems show that in the above theorem we can replace a logarithmic Higgs sheaf by a sheaf with an integrable logarithmic connection. \end{Remark}

 \begin{Remark} Let $(V, \nabla)$ be a polarized variation of Hodge structures on $X-D$ with unipotent monodromy along the irreducible components of $D$.
-Let $(\tilde V, \tilde D)$ be Deligne's canonical extension of $(V, \nabla)$ with zero residues along the irreducible components of $D$.
+Let $(\tilde V, \tilde \nabla)$ be Deligne's canonical extension of $(V, \nabla)$ with nilpotent residues along the irreducible components of $D$.
 Then Schmid's nilpotent orbit theorem implies that the Hodge filtration on $V$ extends to a filtration of $\tilde V$ with locally free subquotients.

-Note that it is easy to see that $\tilde V$ has vanishing Chern classes (as all residues are zero) and all the subobjects of $(\tilde V, \tilde D)$ also have vanishing Chern classes.
-In particular, $(\tilde V, \tilde D)$ is slope semistable.
-Therefore \cite[Theorem 5.5]{La4} gives Simpson's filtration such that the associated graded is slope semistable and then Theorem \ref{free-log-Simpson} implies that it is locally free.
-Note that \cite[Corollary 5.6]{La4} implies that the associated graded of this filtration coincides with the associated graded of the filtration obtained by Schmid's theorem.
-Moreover, if the associated graded is stable then these filtrations coincide. \end{Remark}
+Note that it is easy to see that $\tilde V$ has vanishing Chern classes in the de Rham cohomology of $X$ (as all residues are nilpotent) and hence it also has vanishing Chern classes in $H^{2*} (X, \QQ)$.
+Similarly, all the subobjects of $(\tilde V, \tilde \nabla)$ have vanishing rational Chern classes.
+In particular, $(\tilde V, \tilde \nabla)$ is slope semistable.
+Therefore Theorem \ref{existence-of-gr-ss-Griffiths-transverse-filtration} gives Simpson's filtration such that the associated graded $(E, \theta )$ is slope semistable.
+Since $E$ has vanishing rational Chern classes, Theorem \ref{free-log-Simpson} implies that $E$ is locally free.
+Note that \cite[Corollary 5.6]{La4} implies that the associated graded of Simpson's filtration of $(\tilde V, \tilde \nabla)$ coincides with the associated graded of the filtration obtained by Schmid's theorem.
+Moreover, if the associated graded $(E, \theta )$ is slope stable then the corresponding filtrations coincide. \end{Remark}